 Dr. Carter’s expertise spans leadership development, executive coaching, team building, scenario planning, institutional advancement, and civic engagement.

-Dr. Carter began his career at Boston University, where he was the school’s youngest-ever Dean of Students.
-His interaction with Nelson Mandela’s relatives compelled him to work in South Africa, where he became Dean of Students and one of the first black senior administrators at the University of the Witwatersrand in Johannesburg.
-He returned to the United States in 1997 as the Provost and Dean of Faculty at Coker College in Hartsville, S.C.
+Dr. Carter began his career at Boston University as the school’s youngest Dean of Students.
+As one of the first Black senior administrators at the University of Witwatersrand (Johannesburg, South Africa), he expanded his higher education experiences through progressive leadership positions: Health Services Development Unit Senior Administrator, Deputy Registrar, and Dean of Students.
+In 1997 he returned to the United States as the Provost and Dean of Faculty at Coker College in Hartsville, SC.

-A native of High Point, North Carolina, Dr. Carter graduated Phi Beta Kappa from Morehouse College with a Bachelor of Arts degree in sociology and philosophy.
+A native of High Point, NC, Dr. Carter graduated Phi Beta Kappa from Morehouse College with a Bachelor of Arts degree in sociology and philosophy.
 He earned his Master of Theology degree and Ph.D. in Philosophy of Religion from Boston University.